KhyeLerk/testAdes1/README.md

 2. What did the team plan to do next week?
 - Complete all functionalities of the basic data viewer.

+### Week 4:
+1. What did the team do this week
+- Debugging front end calling back end http requests
+- Changing up some errors in the documentations
+- Changing APIs to fit the front end UI

+2. What did the team plan to do next week
+- Start working on implementing the algorithm
+- Start working on advance back end APIs

 ## Setup

 1. Setup a Github account (Using any account)